 Crossfade LP2s: Guaranteed military-level durability, plus they have a lifetime replacement warranty

-Beats: Comfy earpads, although the headband tends to weigh down on your head after a couple hours
+Beats: Comfy earpads, although the headband tends to weigh down on your head after a couple of hours

 Crossfade LP2s: Extremely comfortable and breathable, even in hot weather or after long periods of use